1 - KubeFleet quickstart using kind clusters

 kubectl config use-context $HUB_CLUSTER_CONTEXT

-# You can, however, build the Fleet images of your own; see the repository README for
+# Please replace the following env variables with the values of your own; see the repository README for

 # more information.